bloverton/BigBrother/README.md

 3.)
 Open detectFaces.html in a browser

 ## APIs
-1. Microsoft Cognitive Services - Face API: Used to
+1. [Microsoft Cognitive Services - Face API](https://azure.microsoft.com/en-us/services/cognitive-services/): Used to determine person's emotion based on facial expressions
-2. tracking.js: Used for facial tracking
+2. [tracking.js](https://trackingjs.com/): Used for facial tracking
-3. face.js: Support file for detecting faces.
-Used for tracking.js
+3. face.js: Support file for face detection.
+Used together with tracking.js